VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 		3. Specifically discus the shortcomings

 ## 2.2.
 Accountability, Fairness, and Transparency
 Accountability, fairness and transparency are properties of a decision.
-Firstly, let's define what these properties mean, then, let's discuss why they are desired.
+Firstly, let's define what these properties mean.

 Borrowing from Grayson, we identify that accountability requires reasons.
 That is, an accountable decision is one that is reasonable.
 Reasonableness is a function of normatively rational salience (Grayson 2024 p5).
 For a reason to be normatively salient, a reason must be considered grounded in norms or morally "right" or "fair" within a given context.
 So we derive our property of fairness as possessing reasons that are considered morally salient.
 A decisions reasonableness also requires reportability, that is the reasons for a decision must also be understandable and accessible to its stakeholders.
 So we have our last derived property of transparency which refers to the reportability of our decision.

-The properties of accountability, and so fairness and transparency, uphold the requ

-[^1]: The notion of valuable decision is introduced to avoid considering trivial/ un-important scenarios such as the fairness of the decision of picking up a leaf.

-Borrowing from Grayson, we identify that accountability requires reasons.
-Specifically, an accountable decision must be reasonable, and reasonableness is a function of normatively rational salience (Grayson 2024 p5).
-We will discuss the nature of these reasons and explanations later in this essay.
+TODO: maybe define why these are important

+Essential to reaso

 ### 2.1 Belief Desire Intention (BDI) agent model
 Grayson approaches human decision making through the belief/ desire psychological model.
 A parallel and largely similar model is the belief-desire-intention (BDI) agent model developed by Michael Bratman to reason human decisions. **CHECK THIS**